MESAHub/mesa/docs/source/developing/collaboration.rst

 contributions to the astrophysics community so that the careers of developers are enhanced by their engagement.

+Currently, the MAC is Lars, Rich, and Frank.

 **Onboarding and offboarding processes**

 These groups are not static and will change as individuals' engagement with MESA evolves.
-If someone is permanently or temporarily unable to fulfill their responsibilities, they must inform the MAC of the situation.
-The MAC will reevaluate the membership of these groups on a recurring basis.
+If someone is permanently or temporarily unable to fulfill their responsibilities, they must inform the MD.
 Removal from MD, MTC, and MAC can be for inactivity, harm to the Project, or simply opting out.

-Onboarding to MD is done by the MAC in consultation with the MTC and the MD.
-When a candidate developer is identified, there will be a comment period where any MD can privately provide feedback to the MAC about the addition to the MESA team.
-Nominations and suggestions from any MDs are welcome.
-Currently, the MD are Bill P., Warrick, Evan, Earl, Lars, Matteo, Aaron, Rob, Adam, Meridith, Pablo, Radek, Anne, Rich, Bill W, and Frank.

-As MESA's "first author", Bill is an ex-officio member of both MAC and MTC.

-Initially, the MTC has members appointed by Bill Paxton.
-These are Rich, Pablo, and Rob.

-Currently, the MAC is Lars, Rich, and Frank.
+Onboarding to the MD is described :doc:`here <developing/new_developers>`.

 Instrument Paper Principles
 ===========================